MicrosoftDocs/cpp-docs.it-it/docs/standard-library/array-class-stl.md

 ### <a name="parameters"></a>Parametri

-*a destra* oggetto o l'intervallo da inserire.
+*a destra* oggetto o un intervallo da inserire.

 ### <a name="remarks"></a>Note